 Cash or Cashier's Check.
 Any outside bidder present at the foreclosure sale must bring cash or cashier's checks to bid with.
 This means that if you wish to offer a bid at any foreclosure sale, you must present cashier's checks or cash in an amount in excess of the opening bid.
 The association itself does not need to bring cash or cashier's checks to bid at the sale.
 As the foreclosing creditor, the association has a "credit bid" for the amount it is owed.

 Right of Redemption.
-The association's sale is concluded when the property is sold to the highest bidder.
-Whether the association or an outside purchaser acquires the property, the title is still subject to the owner's 90-day right of redemption.
-Note, the right of redemption applies to assessment lien foreclosures only, not trust deed foreclosures.
+In addition to eligible bidders, title is subject to the foreclosed owner's 90-day right of redemption.
+The right of redemption applies to assessment lien foreclosures only, not trust deed foreclosures.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.